Adopting Under the Hague Convention

 In late 2009, the Brazilian government passed new adoption-related legislation which changed several aspects of the adoption process in Brazil.
 The Government of Brazil is still in the process of analyzing applications of prospective U.S. Adoption Service Providers.
 When selected the ASPs will granted permission to operate in Brazil.

 It may take several months before American adoption service providers are in place.
-When all regulations are approved, they will be posted on the Federal Administrative Central Authority's (ACAF) website.
+When all regulations are approved, they will be posted on the Federal Administrative Central Authority's (ACAF) website (in Portuguese).
 Procedures for accreditation are also available on this website.

 Important Information for All Parents wishing to Adopt in Brazil